robertwarner/robertwarner.github.io/_posts/2022-12-20-inflections.md

 However, occasionally, the point hits you like a wall and only thing that you feel is your good intentions washing away.

 Watching it fade away....

+..."too short of notice"...."you don't seem genuine"...

+what other lies do I tell myself?
+When is it time to move on?